 If you want to add another email address into your Gmail account, you’ll need to first configure Gmail with that account.
-After going through this process, you will be able to send email from within your Gmail account that looks as it was sent from a non-Gmail address.
+After going through this process, you will be able to send email from within your Gmail account that looks as if it was sent from a non-Gmail address.

 You have to do all of this configuration from the web interface of Gmail.
 The steps to configure your external mail address with your Gmail account are given below: